 Fitbit Charge 2 doesn’t have a notification system as robust as that of Fitbit Charge 3.
-But at least you aren’t going to miss call, text, and calendar alerts.
+But at least you aren’t going to miss calls, texts, and calendar alerts.
 Tap and swipe the screen, view the notification, and stay up to date on what really matters.

-Then there’s the sleep monitor, a feature that helps you understand your sleeping pattern via phases.
+Then there’s the sleep monitor, a feature that helps you understand any sleep disturbance and pattern via phases.
 While it’s not the most accurate feature in a Fitbit Charge 2 fitness watch, you can use the stats to know if you’re really getting enough sleep or otherwise.

 - Smart in tracking, Charge 2 begins to work the moment it detects movement